-- 6.1.1 The Director of Finance Chief Finance Officer is responsible for designing, maintaining and ensuring compliance with systems for the proper recording, invoicing, collection and coding of all income due. - 6.1.2 The Director of FinanceChief Finance Officer is also responsible for the prompt banking of all monies received. - 6.1.3 The Trust will carry on activities for the purpose of making additional income available in order to better carry on the Trust's principal purpose, subject to any restrictions in the Regulator's authorisation and licence and as stated in the Constitution. - 6.1.4 Any income raised from income generation and from contracts with non-NHS bodies will be ploughed back into service provision.
+- 6.1.1 The Chief Finance Officer is responsible for designing, maintaining and ensuring compliance with systems for the proper recording, invoicing, collection and coding of all income due. - 6.1.2 The Chief Finance Officer is also responsible for the prompt banking of all monies received. - 6.1.3 The Trust will carry on activities for the purpose of making additional income available in order to better carry on the Trust's principal purpose, subject to any restrictions in the Regulator's authorisation and licence and as stated in the Constitution. - 6.1.4 Any income raised from income generation and from contracts with non-NHS bodies will be ploughed back into service provision.